Sefiraat/Netheopoiesis/README.md

 - Bartering reaps greater rewards the higher the purification value
 - Travel to the end using the Ender Cake
 - Passive healing while in a purified region, increasing with the level of purification
-- In the latter stages, you are able to go beyond just purification being able to create overworld biomes in the Nether
+- In the latter stages, you are able to go beyond just purification being able to:
+  - Create overworld biomes in the Nether
+  - Convert massive lava lakes into water

 And more...